r4lv/majo-v/README.md

   6am, '08_30.jpg' for an image displayed after 8:30, and so on.

 Options:
-  --version               Show version information.
+  --version                   Show the version and exit.
-  -n, --dry-run           Do nothing, just show which wallpaper would be set.
   -g, --gui                   Start as menu bar app and update wallpaper automatically.
-  --current-time 'HH:MM'  Overwrite time used for selecting the most fitting image.
+  -t, --current-time 'HH:MM'  Overwrite time used for selecting the most fitting image.
   --help                      Show this message and exit.
 ```

 - by default, *majo-v* sets the wallpaper and exits.
 For a more Mojave-like experience, start *majo-v* with the `--gui` switch, which starts a menu bar app.
 The menu bar app watches the current time in the background, and updates the wallpaper whenever necessary.
 Use `&` to detach *majo-v* from your terminal: